Use the native camera in Ionic with Capacitor

 Capacitor allows you to wrap your app into a native container and helps you communicate with the phone's native capabilities.
 You can use it to create a native build of your application (iOS and Android).

-Configuring Capacitor
+Enabling Capacitor

-packages, open the terminal and type:
+use, so, let’s open the terminal on the root of our application and type:

 ionic integrations enable capacitor